What we aim to offer families affected by ADHD

 Our assessment processes

-We follow NICE Guidelines (National Institute of Clinical Excellence informing health provision across the country) for supporting colleagues with assessments, and have focused on building on the training and development that has already taken place in the service over the past few years.
 We have developed a model of assessment that draws on information gathered from parents and teachers, developmental (early) history, detailed school observations and parent-child sessions.
-The clinicians leading on this assessment then go back to the Team (including Psychiatry, Family therapy, Occupational Therapy and Clinical Psychology) to formulate and make decisions.
+The clinicians leading on this assessment go back to the Team (including Psychiatry, Family therapy, Occupational Therapy and Clinical Psychology) to formulate and make decisions with the information.
 In situations where diagnosis is given, we then offer feedback sessions to parents, the child or young person and then the school.

 We always work within a ‘strength-based approach’ to ADHD.
-This means we consider what ADHD might bring to a child and to a family, including abilities and resources as well as challenges.
+This means we consider what positives ADHD might bring to a child and family, as well as challenges.
 We are keen to consider what diagnosis might mean to children, families or schools at the point of assessment.

-Over the past 18 months, we have focused initially on becoming clearer about our interventions (treatment options):
+Over the past 18 months, we have focused initially on our interventions (treatment options):

 - Parent groups (for primary aged children)